Last updated: March 2026

 I learnt in a performance class once that, when trying to learn a piece from memory, it is recommended one takes a nap straight after as this helps the brain commit what you’ve just practiced to memory.
 I also find I can frequently recall events or stories from years ago much clearer than a lot of my non-musical friends.

-Due to the amount of work musicians must put in to become adept at their craft, it is also widely believed that learning an instrument expands working memory capacity.
+Due to the amount of work musicians must put in to become adept at their craft – as explored in our guide to the theory of practising an instrument – it is also widely believed that learning an instrument expands working memory capacity.
 This is particularly beneficial for students taking exams.

-With a combined IQ of almost 500, there’s a reason why Mozart, Beethoven and Bach are all considered geniuses.
+All estimated to have had exceptionally high IQs, there is a reason why Mozart, Beethoven and Bach are considered geniuses.

 All three celebrated composers learned to play their instruments from a young age.
-Some scientists even believe in the “Mozart effect”, which suggests that playing Mozart to unborn and newborn babies will increase their intelligence.
+Some scientists even believe in the “Mozart effect”, which suggests that listening to Mozart could temporarily boost certain cognitive abilities.
+While the original 1993 study has since been widely debated and the effect appears to be modest and short-lived, there is stronger evidence that actively learning to play an instrument has lasting cognitive benefits.

-In 2004, a study was published in the Journal of Psychological Science recommending that intelligence increased after 36 months of music tuition.
+In 2004, a study by E. Glenn Schellenberg was published in Psychological Science showing that IQ scores increased in children after 36 weeks of music tuition.

 Thanks to studying and learning tempo, rhythm and pitch, the process of learning an instrument is even rumoured to help musicians interpret emotions.